-At Trauma and Beyond Psychological Center ® we focus on treating individuals who are suffering from addictions.
+At Trauma and Beyond Psychological Center ® we focus on treating individuals who are suffering from addictions and are in early recovery.
 Addictions are one way that people learn to cope with pain, trauma, dysregulation, and distress.
-The addiction can be to drugs, alcohol, gambling, , gaming, social media, self-harm, binging, purging, restricting, pornography, sex, and to love.
+The addiction can be to drugs, alcohol, gambling, gaming, social media, self-harm, binging, purging, restricting, pornography, sex, and to love.
 When we think about addiction we understand that addiction can take many forms and many levels.

 Or you may just find that you are bored with life.
 Can’t have fun without substances?
 Does your boredom stem from a sense of emptiness or aloneness?
 Sometimes substances are used to mask feelings of isolation.
 At Trauma and Beyond ® we often find that substances or acting out strategies people use are really band-aids to cope with underlying distress, disease, and trauma.